 Getting an Employer Identification Number should be one of your first steps when opening a business.
 It’s free, simple, and you’ll have one less thing to do come tax time.
 Below we explain why you need one, and how to get it.

 What is an EIN?

 EIN stands for Employer Identification Number—It’s a unique nine-digit number that identifies your business entity to the IRS.
 When you file any kind of federal tax return, this is how you’ll identify your business.
-It’s also sometimes called a Federal Employer Identification Number (FEIN) or Federal Tax Identification Number.
+It’s also sometimes called a Federal Employer Identification Number (FEIN) or Federal Tax Identification Number (TIN).

 You can think of an EIN as a social security number for your business.
 Don’t worry about keeping it secure though, because unlike a social security number, an EIN is not considered sensitive information.

 Do you need an EIN?

 Most self-employed folks and small business owners will need an Employer ID Number at some point (even non-profit organizations), but you’re legally required to get an EIN if you answer yes to any of the following questions:

 - Does your business have any employees?

-- Does your business operate as a C corporation, S corporation, limited liability company or partnership?
+- Does your business operate as a C corporation, S corporation, limited liability company (LLC) or partnership?

 - Do you file employment or excise tax returns?

 - Do you withhold taxes on income, other than wages, paid to a non-resident?

-Even if you’re not legally required to have an EIN, we recommend getting one since EINs are also required to open business bank accounts, apply for business licenses, and secure some types of financing.
+Even if you’re not legally required to have an EIN, we recommend getting one since EINs are also required to open business bank accounts and credit cards, apply for business licenses, and secure some types of financing.

 Applying for an EIN

 Applying for an EIN is fairly straightforward, but there are some nuances depending on where your business is based.

 To reduce any stress associated with the EIN application process, be prepared and give yourself plenty of time since you’ll need to complete the application in one sitting.